Evaluating AYVAKIT in patients with systemic mastocytosis with an associated hematological neoplasm (SM-AHN)

 James was diagnosed with SM-AHN and was prescribed AYVAKIT for Advanced SM.

-Please see WHO criteria for more information about diagnosis.9
+Please see WHO criteria for more information about diagnosis.7,10

 • James was started on AYVAKIT 200 mg once daily.
-Per dosing guidelines, platelets were monitored every 2 weeks for the first 8 weeks1
+Per dosing guidelines, platelets were monitored every 2 weeks for the first 8 weeks

-• James returned with facial edema, and reported feeling confused and lost1
+• James returned with facial edema, and reported feeling confused and lost

 • Per AYVAKIT dosing guidelines, dose was interrupted for 8 weeks and treatment was resumed at 100 mg